-As noted above, the Fair Rate of Return method involves the application of an interest rate as the measure of return to the separate value of the business.
+As noted above, the Fair Rate of Return method involves the application of a percentage or an interest rate as the measure of return to the separate value of the business.
 Such gives rise to the additional issue whether such should be simple interest or compound interest.
 Simple interest provides a return on the original value only (i.e., the same amount every year), while compound interest provides a return on both the principle and accrued interest.
 Over the length of marriage, the differential may be significant.
 One potential distinction that may be considered is applying compound interest to a market rate of return, which would be logical as an investor in the market would expect the same, but applying simple interest if the rate of return is based upon the cap rate.
 In Rueschenberg, the Special Master applied compound interest based upon the cap rate, however, the rate of return and interest accrual determinations were not appealed.
-No published Arizona cases to date have addressed such simple versus compound interest issues directly.
+No published Arizona cases to date have addressed such simple versus compound interest issues for purposes of an apportionment analysis directly.